 - Now gradually leave your stomach and allow them to feel lighter

-- After that, get back to your starting posture
+- After that, get back to your original position or lotus pose.

 - Now repeat this process at least 5-7 times